[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 Intersubband dipole moment

-depends on the choice of origin, thus the user might prefer to output the
+depends on the choice of origin for the matrix elements where f = i (also f+1 = i in some cases because of spin degeneracy, see above), thus the user might prefer to output the

 which are the intersubband dipole moments